tsinghua-ideal/ExtendibleRadixTree/README.md

 ### Build and Run

 By default, all the memory are allocated on DRAM.
-If you want to test it on Persistent Memory, please specify the PM file in the command line.
+If you want to test it on persistent memory, please specify the PM file in the command line.
-We provides scripts to evaluate in one-button.
+We provide scripts to evaluate in one-button.
 You can also build and run the benchmark manually.

 #### Evaluate in one-button
 ```$xslt